Buntkicktgut

 The initiative strives to bring together people from different cultural, social, ethnic, and religious backgrounds, through their involvement not only as participants, but also as organizers and creators.

-In addition to the location in Munich, there are now street football leagues following the model and accreditation of buntkicktgut in Dortmund, Berlin, Düsseldorf, Basel, Würzburg, and a multi-city league in Niederbayern.
+In addition to the location in Munich, there are now street football leagues following the model and accreditation of Buntkicktgut in Dortmund, Berlin, Düsseldorf, Basel, Würzburg, and a multi-city league in Niederbayern.

 Origins

 Buntkickgut was founded in 1997 as a wave of refugees entered Munich fleeing the Yugoslav Wars.
 It was an initiative of three social workers engaged in refugee work at the time – the geographer Rüdiger Heid as well as students Memo Arikan and Hans Peter Niessner.
 With their youth teams “Harras Bulls” and “Weigl Heroes” from two social housing developments laid the foundations for the first league in the U14 age category.
 Through football, the founders wanted to break down the inter-cultural barriers and language barriers between the young people.
 The “Refugee League” grew as more and more teams formed and started playing.
-Since 1998 it has operated under the name of buntkicktgut.
+Since 1998 it has operated under the name of Buntkicktgut.

-Moulded according to the vision of cofounder and director Rüdiger Heid, the project expanded and in Munich alone, it now includes over 2500 participants in over 200 teams from over 100 different countries of origin (correct as of 2015).
+Molded according to the vision of co-founder and director Rüdiger Heid, the project expanded and in Munich alone, it now includes over 2500 participants in over 200 teams from over 100 different countries of origin (correct as of 2015).
 The most strongly represented countries/regions continue to reflect the origins of the project, as well as former Yugoslavia Bosnia, and Herzegovina, Kosovo, Serbia, Croatia.
 These include Kurdistan, Afghanistan, Iraq, Iran, Syria, Palestine, Angola, Togo, DR Congo, Nigeria, Tanzania, Ethiopia, Somalia, Sri Lanka and Vietnam.
 Alongside these, there is an increasing number of participants with migrant backgrounds from EU member states, Turkey, eastern Europe as well as young German people.

 The leagues (originally supported by the City of Munich Department for Refugees and now by the Initiativgruppe – Interkulturelle Begegnung und Bildung e.V) are firmly established and are being set up in other cities and communities.